shaybak/bamazon/README.md

 ***
 **FIRST: Verify that the user has entered an appropriate ID that corresponds to a product.**

+In our DOOM Eternal example, the program checks the storefront for the product, printing this message:

+                "Checking storefront..."

-In our DOOM Eternal example, the program checks the storefront ("Checking storefront...") for the product.
-It then returns the message "You selected DOOM Eternal [quantity: 1]", acknowledging that the user has entered an ID that corresponds to a product.
+It then returns the following message, which acknowledges that the user has entered an ID that corresponds to a product:

+                You selected DOOM Eternal [quantity: 1]

 ![DOOM Eternal example2](gifs/gif3-doom.gif)